Pneumoconiosis Compensation Fund Board

 C. Eligibility for Application

-Companies registered under the laws of Hong Kong and individuals are eligible to apply.
+Post-secondary institutions, companies registered under the laws of Hong Kong and individuals are eligible to apply.

 Collaborative research is encouraged and co-applicants may work together in a project team.